rhuanca/samples-deeplearning-activationfunctions/README.md

 As we can see from results:

-1. The model does does not use an activation function is not capable to learn well.
+1. The model does not use an activation function is not capable to learn well.
 2. The models that does use an activation function are able to learn.
-2. Changing the activation functions it only affect how fast the model can learn but not how much.
+2. Changing the activation functions it only affects how fast the model can learn but not how much.

 ## 5 Epochs